anutamilselvan7/Calculator.python/README.md

 # Internship tasks
-calculator using python
+calculator using python,
-password generator using python rock-paper-scissor using python
+password generator using python, rock-paper-scissor using python